Skip to Main Content

 Bankrate’s take: Florida is one of a handful of states in the U.S. that are considered no-fault.
 In no-fault states, drivers purchase personal injury protection (PIP) coverage, which pays out after an accident for injuries, lost wages and other related costs to you or your passengers, regardless of who is at fault in the accident and up to your policy's limits.
 This helps to expedite claims and reduce lawsuits, but it may not fully cover all costs related to an accident, including property damage liability.

 Getting a DUI in Florida can come with some serious consequences.
 While one offense may lead to fines, multiple offenses could lead to some jail time.
 In addition, drivers convicted of a DUI may see increases in their car insurance costs for a minimum of three to five years.
-For young drivers with a DUI in Florida, Geico offers some of the cheapest rates.
+For young drivers with a DUI in Florida, Progressive offers some of the cheapest rates.

-Company Avg. annual min coverage premium Avg. annual full coverage premium
+Insurance Company Avg. annual min coverage premium Avg. annual full coverage premium

 Cheapest car insurance rates by city in Florida